DulshanRavidu/DulshanRavidu/README.md

 </div>

 <pre align="center">
 I am an enthusiastic IT undergraduate with a strong passion for software engineering and problem-solving.
 I enjoyexploring new technologies and taking on challenges that enhance my skills and knowledge.
-With a focus onteamwork, adaptability, and creativity, I am eager to contribute positively to projects while gaining valuableexperience to support my professional growth and future career in the tech industry.
+With a focus onteamwork, adaptability, and creativity, I am eager to contribute positively to projects while gaining valuableexperience to support my professional growth and future career in the IT industry.
 </pre>
 <pre>
 🌱 I’m currently learning React.js, ASP.NET Core, Cloud Deployment, advanced concepts